ironhack-labs/lab-dom-ironhack-cart/README.md

   <summary>How do I add an event listener?</summary>
   <br>

-  To add an event listener, use the `addEventListener()` method.
+  Use the `addEventListener()` method to add an event listener.
 This method takes two arguments: the *event type* and the *event handler function* that will be called when the event occurs.

   Here's an example of how to add a *click* event listener to a button element: